Radiative lepton model in a non-invertible fusion rule: Introduction

 This paper is organized as follows.
-In section~\ref{sec:II}, we review our lepton seesaw model and explain how to induce the small charged-lepton masses as well as the neutrino masses.
-We also discuss several phenomenology related to the charged-leptons.
-In section~\ref{sec:III}, we demonstrate several numerical $\chi^2$ results satisfying neutrino observables, LFVs, electron/muon $g-2$, and charged-lepton EDMs in cases of normal and inverted hierarchies.
-In section~\ref{sec:IV}, we summarize and conclude.
+In Sec.~\ref{sec:II}, we review our lepton seesaw model and explain how to induce the small charged-lepton masses as well as the neutrino masses.
+We also discuss several phenomenology related to the charged leptons.
+In Sec.~\ref{sec:III}, we demonstrate several numerical $\chi^2$ results satisfying neutrino observables, LFVs, electron/muon $g-2$, and charged-lepton EDMs in cases of normal and inverted hierarchies.
+In Sec.~\ref{sec:IV}, we summarize and conclude.